Starting a Business in Ghana as a Foreigner: 10 Insightful Steps to Succeed

 • Sole Proprietorship – not available to foreigners

-Most foreign investors choose an LLC because it provides flexibility, legal protection, and full foreign ownership.
+Most foreign investors choose to form an LLC because it offers flexibility, legal protection, and allows for full foreign ownership.

 Step 2: Meet the Minimum Capital Requirements